MaximilianStammnitz/Indelwald/README.md

 Disclaimer #1: This script and its associated results are yet unpublished.
 We won't pay your insurance on potentially false outputs.

-Disclaimer #2: I have stolen the color scheme from Alexandrov et al’s original [SigProfiler plotting](https://github.com/AlexandrovLab/SigProfilerPlotting/blob/master/sigProfilerPlotting/sigProfilerPlotting.py).
+Disclaimer #2: I have stolen the color scheme from Erik Bergströms original [SigProfiler plotting python code](https://github.com/AlexandrovLab/SigProfilerPlotting/blob/master/sigProfilerPlotting/sigProfilerPlotting.py).

 <b>############ 15-08-2015: UPDATE ##############</b>